-If you are interested in being a vendor during the rodeo, please contact Larry Goenner at (320) 420-1711.
+If you are interested in being a vendor during the rodeo, please contact Jesse at 763-238-2789.

 Can I participate in the Clearwater Rodeo?

-If you are interested in competing at the Clearwater Rodeo, please contact Jill at [email protected]
+Anyone interested in competing at the 2023 Clearwater Rodeo,

 What does the Rodeo cost to attend?

 Ticketing and Parking information is listed on our main Clearwater Rodeo page.
-Advanced tickets are available for a discounted price.
 Please see our main rodeo page for all the details.

 Can my child participate in the mutton bust or calf ribbon race?